Are you are a CPA? Are you trying to build up a CPA or a tax and accounting firm? Are you highly organized?

 We sat down together, Nick Meester and I, and we said, “You know what we should do?
 Let’s provide a service where, for a flat monthly fee, we become their tax coach.
 We provide proactive tax planning to help them pay their fair share, not a penny more.”
 When you start doing the analysis on some of these business owners, that had been LLC’s, taxed as a sole proprietor, for decades and they’re making 130,000 dollars right in that sweet mark, where an S corp would absolutely benefit them, when you start doing that analysis.

-Here’s what a hedgehog concept is, is from Jim Collins book, Good to Great.
-It says, “You should only execute on strategies that fulfill your passion,” something you could be passionate about, something that gets you up in the morning, right?
+What is the hedgehog concept?
+Its a theory from Jim Collins book, Good to Great.
+It states, “You should only execute on strategies that fulfill your passion,” something you could be passionate about, something that gets you up in the morning, right?
 I found that.
 It needs to drive your economic engine.
 It needs to be something that you and your team can be great at.
 Something that you’re actually excellent at and your life experiences, your education, your network, all plays into.
 What you can be great at, but drives your economic engine?
 What can you be great at, but still passionate about at the same time?

 What you can be great at, but drives your economic engine?
 What can you be great at, but still passionate about at the same time?